 - Best Practises

-[warning]If you install EKM Blogs on your EKM online shop, this will automatically uninstall the legacy WordPress Blog feature, so you will no longer be able to access any content on that blog and we will be unable to reinstate it for you.
-If you want to continue, please ensure that you have removed all content from your WordPress Blog feature first, before returning to EKM Labs and installing EKM Blog.
-The easiest way to do this is to use a Notepad (or Text Editor file if you're using a Mac) and copy the text from your posts onto that .txt file.
-From there, you can easily copy these posts onto the new blog on your EKM online shop. [/warning]
+[warning]If you install EKM Blogs on your EKM online shop, this will automatically uninstall the legacy WordPress Blog feature, so you will no longer be able to access any content on that Wordpress blog and we will be unable to reinstate it for you.
+If you want to continue, please ensure that you have removed all content from your WordPress blog feature first, before returning to the Features Library and installing EKM Blog. [/warning]

 A blog is a shortened term for ‘weblog’, which is essentially an online diary of events.
 We recommend that your EKM online shop has a blog linked to it, as not only does it provide another platform for customers to discover your Products, but when updated regularly can increase your traffic, and in turn, your sales.
 People write blogs for many reasons, and not all of them are related to selling products or services; there are lots of blogs online that are the result of hobbies, such as cooking, fitness, lifestyle, home renovations and so on.
 Some of these hobby blogs are so popular that the owner has then been able to make their blog a full-time job, earning revenue from advertising, sponsorship and affiliate deals.